 End of Ron's information.

 Now, lest the reader, after enduring this long diatribe of information be left with the sense that the writer is aggrieved and bitter towards all that has happened in the ivory world, be assured such is far from the case.
-As with the Assyrians afflicting the ancient people of Israel we now have modern day Assyrians, the populace of secular government and environmentalism, afflicting the modern day Israel people.
+As with the Assyrians afflicting the ancient people of Israel we now have modern day Assyrians, the populace of government agencies and environmentalism, afflicting the modern day American people.
 This is from the hand of God, has a divine purpose, and is welcome.

 It is important to leave those who love to complain with something to complain about.
 The environmentalists and their minions have been the one's that have made my business and life go so well over these past 40 years and to you I extend a sincere thanks.
 This started with their work in making the importation of ivory illegal so many years ago.This created a situation of a national market for a beautiful material with no foreign competition.There were many intricacies of laws and social pressures, fomented by environmentalism, that contributed to continued success over the course of many decades.
 Ebay joined the environmental fray late in the game and made listing ivory illegal.
 This assured me of an even greater market as their national sales platform of this material was now extinct.
 This was but one of many situations that contributed to a tighter market and one in my favor.
 To my customers and my adversaries in this cultural warfare battle, I extend a sincere thank you.